HeshamReffat/weatherapp/README.md

 Theme contains the dark and light themes

-## appFeatures
+## AppFeatures
 Flavors: [dev,staging,production]

 AppIcon changes depend on flavor

-Theme switch
+Theme switch between dark and light

-Cashing the data for offline access request the data from network using Dio error Handling for network layer and local layer unit test for api call state management using provider
+Cashing the data for offline access

+request the data from network using Dio

+error Handling for network layer and local layer

+Di for injection and singleton

+unit test for api call

+state management using provider

-GeoLocating for getting the user location and get weather for his city all cities are stored in local json file multithreading for heavy tasks
+GeoLocating for getting the user location and get weather for his city

+all cities are stored in local json file change location by pressing on location icon in home

+multithreading for heavy tasks